SandyPantsLai/rails-pg-example-shop/README.md

 ```
 If you are using the CSV import feature:
 5. `export CLOUDINARY_URL=<your Cloudinary info here>`
-6. `brew install redis` if you don't have Redis installed
-7. Run `redis-server` in your console
-8. Run Sidekiq in another tab in your console with `bundle exec sidekiq`
+6. In another tab, start your worker with `bundle exec rake jobs:work`

 You can now launch the app with `bundle exec puma -C config/puma.rb` and view the frontend at http://localhost:3000/.
 The admin UI can be found at http://localhost:3000/admin/.